harvard-dce/paella-matterhorn/README.md

 To play a video in the test server, take a URL from production (matterhorn.dce.harvard.edu) and replace the host with `localhost:3000`.
 Make sure you use the https protocol.

-If you want to run it under http instead of https, you can run the test server with `node test-server.js --use-http`.
+If you want to run it under https instead of http, you can run the test server with `node test-server.js --use-https`.

 To avoid having to run `npm publish` and `npm install` in the dce-paella-extensions local repo, just to see if a change worked in the context of paella-matterhorn, you can:

 - From your local dce-paella-extensions project directory, Run `npm link` (with sudo if your global node_modules is in a place that requires it).
 - Run `npm link dce-paella-extensions` in this directory.
 Now there will be a symlink-like link to your local dce-paella-extensions project.
 - Then, run `grunt build.debug` in this directory to rebuild the project.

 Tests
 -----